WHO warns governments 'this is not a drill' as coronavirus infections near 100,000 worldwide - Local News 8

 The Japanese government says it has the capacity to carry out 3,800 tests a day, however, only 8,111 tests had been conducted as of March 4, according to the country’s Health Ministry.

-To date, a total of 97,852 infections have been confirmed worldwide, and more than 3,300 people have been killed by the virus, according to CNN’s tally.
+To date, over 97,850 infections have been confirmed worldwide, and more than 3,300 people have been killed by the virus, according to CNN’s tally.

 The majority of virus-related cases are in China, though the rate of new infections and fatalities there has slowed.
 The country’s National Health Commission (NHC) reported that as of the end of the day Thursday, 3,042 people had died after contracting the virus and 80,552 cases had been confirmed.
 More than 53,700 patients have recovered and been discharged from hospital, per the NHC.